ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 **Score** Choice (a): 1,  Choice (d): 0

-Our choice of colimit graph having such ‘universal’ nature, meaning there must be exactly one way to embed it into any other choice, is an indication that we got our plumbing right and now things will flow smoothly!
+Our choice of colimit graph having such ‘universal’ nature is an indication that we got our plumbing right and now things will flow smoothly!
 In category theory, this is called a universal property.

 Whewww!!
 That is some hard core relational thinking!